TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 In general, turns out the article is not about React at all.
 This approach is applicable to any ES6+ code written in JavaScript.
 It's just easier to illustrate the value using React custom hooks as an example.

 We ourselves use this approach everywhere (okay, we'll start soon).
-There is one reasonable exception regarding the Response Object from the RORO pattern.
+There's one reasonable exception regarding the Response Object from the RORO pattern.
 It seems that it doesn't always make sense to wrap everything in an object - for example, is it worth doing this for functions that return true/false flags?
 Perhaps this is too much:

 ```javascript
 const {